 I want to remind myself of my New Year’s resolution every day via text.

 Why?
 None of those productivity apps have ever worked for me.
 I don’t open them.
 I want to be reminded in an app I use every day, iMessage.
-Let’s solve this with cron jobs, a Twilio API call, and Zeit hosting.
+Let’s solve this with cron jobs, a Twilio API call, and Vercel hosting.

 Lot’s of apps use cron jobs.
 In the past, I’ve setup cron jobs on linux servers to process orders, send notification emails, and run expensive SQL queries.
 Think of it as a list of tasks your server needs to run and the frequency to run them.
 It’s pretty simple to setup and is even shipped with Mac OS & Linux (check out